root-project/root/documentation/JSROOT/JSROOT.md

 It could happen, that due to security limitations automatic popup will be blocked.

-For debugging purposes one can install JSROOT on local file system and let read ROOT files from the same location.
+For debuging purposes one can install JSROOT on local file system and let read ROOT files from the same location.
 Like:

    - <file:///home/user/jsroot/index.htm?file=hsimple.root&item=hpx>